vrenkens/nabu/README.md

 The method should return the output logits (probabilities before softmax) and the output sequence lengths.
 Some example Classifiers:

-- neuralnetworks/classifiers/las.py: Listen Attend and Spell model
+- nabu/neuralnetworks/classifiers/las.py: Listen Attend and Spell model
-- neuralnetworks/classifiers/dblstm.py: Deep Biderictional LSTM model
+- nabu/neuralnetworks/classifiers/dblstm.py: Deep Biderictional LSTM model

-Once you've created your classifier you should add it in the factory method in neuralnetworks/classifiers/classifier_factory.py (with any name) and you should import it in neuralnetworks/classifiers/\__init\__.py.
+Once you've created your classifier you should add it in the factory method in nabu/neuralnetworks/classifiers/classifier_factory.py (with any name) and you should import it in nabu/neuralnetworks/classifiers/\__init\__.py.

 ####Classifier configuration file

-If you've created your classifier you should also create a configuration file for it in config/nnet/.
+If you've created your classifier you should also create a configuration file for it in nabu/config/nnet/.
 The Classifier object will have access to this configuration as a dictionary of strings in self.conf.
 You can use this configuration to set some parameters to your model.
 As a minimum the configuration file should contain the classifier field with the name of your classifier (that you've defined in the factory method).
-As an example you can look at other configuration files in config/nnet/.
+As an example you can look at other configuration files in nabu/config/nnet/.

 ###Designing features

 ####Creating the feature computer

-the general FeatureComputer class is defined in processing/feature_computers/feature_computer.py.
-To design your own feature you should create a feature computer class that inherits from FeatureComputer and overwrite the comp_feat method.
-This method takes the following inputs:
+the general FeatureComputer class is defined in nabu/processing/feature_computers/feature_computer.py.
+To design your own feature you should create a feature computer class that inherits from FeatureComputer and overwrite the comp_feat and the get_dim methods.
+The comp_feat method takes the following inputs:

 - sig: the audio signal as a 1-D numpy array
 - rate: the sampling rate

 It returns the computed features as a [seq_length x feature_dim] numpy array.
+The get_utt method shpuld return the dimension of the computed features.
 Some implemented feature computers:

-- processing/feature_computers/fbank.py
+- nabu/processing/feature_computers/fbank.py
-- processing/feature_computers/mfcc.py
+- nabu/processing/feature_computers/mfcc.py

-Once your feature computer is created you should add it in the factory method in processing/feature_computers/feature_computer_factory.py (with any name) and you should import it in processing/feature_computers/\__init\__.py.
+Once your feature computer is created you should add it in the factory method in nabu/processing/feature_computers/feature_computer_factory.py (with any name) and you should import it in nabu/processing/feature_computers/\__init\__.py.

 ####Feature configuration file

-After creating your feature computer you should also create a configuration file for it in config/features/.
+After creating your feature computer you should also create a configuration file for it in nabu/config/features/.
 The FeatureComputer object will have access to this configuration as a dictionary of strings in self.conf.
 You can use this configuration to set some parameters for your features.
 As a minimum it should contain the following fields: